andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 > Before you start to change everything, please run a quick test with one room.
 >> BACKUP YOUR OLD FLOW BEFORE, TO AVOID DOUBLE EFFORT IF YOU HAVE AN ISSUE!

-Here is a screenshot what is included and the new array payload in the debug window.
-Description:
-The converter is set in between your event node (SSE or Yadomi) and the output is conected to the receivers.
-Double click the converters and add your discovered ID.

 Main Flow (HUE-CLIP-API_Node-Red-Flows.json):